Problem 70: Bodies in the fridge ( ) 1987 Paper II

 Comments

 The most difficult part of this problem is unravelling the narrative!
-The first paragraph says essentially ‘what is the probability that there is body in the fridge, given that P and Q both say there is?’.
+The first paragraph says essentially ‘what is the probability that there is body in the fridge, given that and both say there is?’.
 It can therefore be tackled by the usual methods of conditional probability: tree diagrams, for example, or Bayes’ theorem.
 All the other words in the first paragraph are there to tell you about the a priori probabilities of the events, without knowledge of which the question above would be meaningless.

 In the second paragraph, the situation becomes more complicated, but the method used for the first paragraph will still work.